jpfranco9/JFranco.io/README.md

 # About Me
 * * *
-I am a data analyst with 5+ years of experience.
-I have worked in government, private, and non-profit organizations focusing on public health and behavioral health.
-I specialize in transforming complex datasets into clear and actionable insights, I enjoy developing visualizations that convey the data's story.
-I am proficient in R, SPSS, SAS, SQL, PowerBI, Tableau, and ArcGIS; additionally, I have developed surveys and implemented them on platforms such as Qualtrics, QuestionPro, and Google Forms.
-I am committed to continuous learning and innovation in data analytics, always seeking new programs and skills to learn and improve data products.
-I have recently completed a UI UX Bootcamp to enhance my design skills and develop visualizations that improve how users interpret and interact with data, ensuring accessibility, engagment, and enhancing comprehension.
-Throughout my career, I have successfully collaborated with diverse teams and engaged with stakeholders at all levels to ensure that data-driven solutions align with program goals.
-My passion lies in making data accessible and easy to understand for all users regardless of their experience in data.
-My job is to take data of all shapes and sizes and interpret them into visualizations that make sense to the user!
+I am a data analyst with over 5 years of experience in government, private, and non-profit sectors, specializing in public and behavioral health.
+I excel at transforming complex datasets into clear, actionable insights and enjoy developing visualizations that tell compelling data stories.

+Proficient in R, SPSS, SAS, SQL, PowerBI, Tableau, and ArcGIS, I also have expertise in survey development and implementation on platforms like Qualtrics, QuestionPro, and Google Forms.
+Committed to continuous learning and innovation, I constantly seek new tools and skills to enhance data products.
+Recently, I completed a UI/UX Bootcamp to enhance my design skills, focusing on creating visualizations that improve user interaction and comprehension.

+Throughout my career, I have successfully collaborated with diverse teams and engaged with stakeholders at all levels, ensuring data-driven solutions align with program goals.

+My passion lies in making data accessible and easy to understand for all users, regardless of their experience with data.
+My job is to interpret data of all shapes and sizes into visualizations that make sense to the user, ensuring accessibility, engagement, and enhanced comprehension.

 ## [Resume](/assets/PDFs/Resume20240527.pdf)